arora-anmol/private-blockchain/README.md

 I have been actively involved in the blockchain community for quite some time.
 To look at blockchain from a technical perspective and learn how it works ground up, I worked on this project.
 I would like to thank Daniel for this article here:https://hackernoon.com/learn-blockchains-by-building-one-117428612f46 which helped me throughout the process.

 # How to run it?
 You can run the flask app by simply running ``` python node.py```.
-This basically runs a flask server as a node on the blockchain, and there's blockchain interface with the API.
+This basically runs a flask server as a node for the blockchain, and there's blockchain interface with the API.
+It binds to **port 5000**, so we can only run one node for now.
+We can change code to run at different nodes dynamically.
+This is done in order to make things easier for now.

 # Blockchain API
 Once the Flask node is running, we can start making requests.
 Here's a list of interfaces available: